-The study used a cross-case analysis in combination with a meta-evaluation to assess the conditions and combinations of conditions that have contributed to transformational change.
-The cross-case analysis was informed by elements of the qualitative comparative analysis (QCA).
-The QCA is a theory-based approach for systematic cross-case comparison to draw causal inferences using Boolean algebra rather than conventional statistics.
-The QCA was used as an approach to inform the formulation of the theory of change and to refine criteria for the cross-case analysis.
-The QCA was also partially used as a data analysis technique.
+The evaluation used a cross-case analysis in combination with a meta-evaluation to assess the conditions and combinations of conditions that have contributed to transformational change.
+The cross-case analysis was informed by elements of qualitative comparative analysis.
+QCA is a theory-based approach for systematic cross-case comparison to draw causal inferences using Boolean algebra rather than conventional statistics (Befani 2016).
+QCA was used as an approach to inform the formulation of the theory of change and to refine criteria for the cross-case analysis.
+QCA was also partially used as a data analysis technique.

-As a first step, the study defined the criteria of "transformational change" and the theory of change of transformation based on the literature, presented in Chapter 1 of this report.
+As a first step, the evaluation defined the criteria of "transformational change" and the theory of change of transformation based on the literature (e.g., IEG 2016), presented in figure 1.1.

 The theory of change provided a basis for specification of the cross-case analysis model to pursue the evaluative questions.
-As the next step, the template, shown in Annex II, was developed and specified questions for the case review.
+As the next step, the template, shown in annex B, was developed and specified questions for the case review.

-Selection process
+C.2 Selection process

-The GEF Agencies were invited to identify recently completed and evaluated interventions (projects, groups of projects, programs, non-grant instruments) in line with the criteria of the transformational change.
-There were 155 projects nominated: 93 by the World Bank, 45 by the United Nations Development Programme (UNDP), 14 by the United Nations Environment Programme (UNEP), 2 by the Food and Agriculture Organization of the United Nations (FAO), and 2 by the Asian Development Bank (ADB).
+The GEF Agencies were invited to identify recently completed and evaluated interventions (projects, groups of projects, programs, nongrant instruments) in line with the criteria of the transformational change.
+There were 156 projects nominated: 93 by the World Bank, 45 by UNDP, 14 by UNEP, 2 by the Food and Agriculture Organization of the United Nations, and 2 by ADB.
 This candidate list was screened for availability of terminal evaluations and highest outcome and sustainability ratings.
 Based on this screening, 49 projects grouped into 30 cases were selected for the first review round.

-The study team reviewed evaluation reports of the selected projects on the key criteria: relevance, depth of change, scale of change, sustainability, as well as availability of evaluative information to document the transformational changes and their linkage to the GEF interventions.
-Based on this initial review, the study team selected 13 cases comprising of 29 projects for more in-depth review.
+The evaluation team reviewed evaluation reports of the selected projects on the following key criteria: relevance, depth of change, scale of change, sustainability, availability of evaluative information to document the transformational changes, and the changes' linkage to the GEF interventions.
+Based on this initial review, the evaluation team selected 13 cases comprising 29 projects for more in-depth review.

-At this stage, the full list of questions, specified in the template was applied for review of transformational interventions.
-The team reviewed terminal evaluation reports, and other available evaluative information.
-As a result of this in-depth document review, 8 cases comprising of 13 projects were selected for the study.
+At this stage, the full list of questions specified in the template was applied for review of transformational interventions.
+The team reviewed terminal evaluation reports and other available evaluative information.
+As a result of this in-depth document review, eight cases comprising 13 projects were selected for the evaluation.
 The cases were selected to represent a diversity of GEF focal areas and responding GEF Agencies, with careful consideration to the availability and quality of evaluative evidence, particularly with respect to the scale, depth, and sustainability of the transformational changes.